EmmArrGee/UIBK-ParProg-BenchmarkSummaryTool/README.md

 ## Tool setup

 Copy the tool into any directory on your machine.
-It seems reasonable to include it within the root directory of your project.
+It seems reasonable to include it within the root directory of your own repository.
 A sample file structure is given further down in the section *Tool usage*.
 The most efficient way to include the whole tool is by running:

 `git submodule add -f https://github.com/EmmArrGee/UIBK-ParProg-BenchmarkSummaryTool.git tool`

+To update your installation of the tool with the latest changes from this repo run:

+`git submodule update --remote`

+To initially clone your own repository with the installed submodule run:

+`git clone --recursive <path to your repository>`

 To run the tool a functional Python 3 installation is required.
 Install dependencies specified in [requirements.txt](requirements.txt) either by executing the provided setup script ([setup.sh](setup.sh)) or by manually running `python3 -m pip install -r requirements.txt`.